axelarnetwork/axelar-relayer-solana/README.md

 1. Determine whether it should handle the transaction.
 2. Create an event to send to the GMP API.

 The parser is constructed to parse [Anchor's](https://www.anchor-lang.com/docs) `emit_cpi!` events.
 While normal `sol_log_data` and `emit!` events live in the `logs` field of a transaction, that is not the case for the `emit_cpi!` events.
 Instead, the program calls itself in an instruction known as Self-CPI ([Cross Program Invocation](https://solana.com/docs/core/cpi)), and encodes the event emitted in the `data` field of that instruction.
-This is done to prevent various attacks and to provide a more structured way to parse events in place of the normal `logs` which are just Strings.
+This is done to prevent various attacks and to provide a more structured way to parse events in place of the normal `logs`.
 Thus, each parser tries to decode the `data` field and see if it matches the Event struct it expects, while also making security checks (e.g. confirming that the Program that emitted the event matches the expected Program).

 ### Supported Event Types